Phileosopher/commonplace/computers-software-gamedev_.md

 In the early 1980's, the graphics *heavily* improved, meaning that the visual elements started looking a bit more like what they were supposed to represent:

-- Vector graphics was phasing out, but a few games carried the idea farther in arcades (e.g., Tempest Star Wars).
+- Vector graphics was phasing out, but a few games carried the idea farther in arcades (e.g., Tempest, Star Wars).
 - Many legendary games arose during this time: Pac-Man, Centipede, Defender, Donkey Kong, Frogger, Galaga, Joust, Ms. Pac-Man, Pitfall!, Robotron: 2084, and Lode Runner.
-- Text-based games were in the background on personal computers (e.g., Wizardry: Proving Grounds of the Mad Overlord).
+- Text-based games on personal computers were in the background of the industry (e.g., Wizardry: Proving Grounds of the Mad Overlord).
-- *Some* PC games started exploring more strategic games with the improvements in graphics (e.g., Archon: The Light and the Dark, M.U.L.E.).
+- *Some* PC games started exploring more strategic games with improvements in graphics (e.g., Archon: The Light and the Dark, M.U.L.E.).

 Starting in the early 1980s, the game console companies had experienced an economic boom based on licensing.
 The console manufacturers had designed their games platform, but there were a *lot* of games available, and most of them were poorly-designed.